ThayRibeiro0/drivelicense/README.md

         //inside the scripts:
         "predeploy": "npm run build",
-        "deploy": "gh-pages -d dist"
+        "deploy": "gh-pages -d build"

 optional - in vite.config.js:

 		base: "/repositoryname"

- After this run `npm run deploy` if run without error works, then its only go to github pages and wait appear the link and you can share your project with others users.
+ After this create a folder 'build' and run `npm run build` and after this `npm run deploy` if run without error works, then its only go to github pages and wait appear the link and you can share your project with others users.